misijan1cz/deb-conf-bspwm/README.md

 ## Reminder

 This repository is for my personal use but feel free to clone it.
+Keyboard layout is cz (qwerty) by default.
+You can change it in `.config/bspwm/bspwmrc` file.

 This repository only contains *dotfiles* and other files for quick post-install configuration of **Debian**.
 This repository is **not a distribution**.